NOT CURRENTLY TAKING BOOKINGS. PLEASE SIGN UP HERE TO BE NOTIFIED WHEN PRIVATE DATES BECOME AVAILABLE

-The private version of Lincoln City's Beachcombing Exploriance for the 2021 season.
+This is the ultimate private version of Lincoln City's Beachcombing Explorience for the 2023 season.
 Spend 2 hours on the beach with expert, Laura Joki, learning about how the central Oregon coast is related to the Yellowstone hotspot and why we find so many cool things on the beach on the central Oregon Coast.

 You get to keep everything Laura finds as well as long as we stay within legal limits of 1 gallon per person per day and 3 gallons per year.